 Lighting for Art Displays: The Basics

-Whether you’re hanging art in a gallery, studio or home setting, it’s important to ensure that viewers can really see and appreciate the works – and good lighting is an essential element of this.
+Whether you’re hanging art in a gallery, studio or home setting, it’s important to ensure that viewers can really see and appreciate the works – and, as seen above, good lighting is an essential element of this.
 Here are a few tips on effective art lighting choices (including fixture and bulb types) that can present your display to best effect.

 First, remember that “best effect” is work-specific.
 Some pieces, especially those that are rich in fine and precise detail, look great under intense lighting that brings out every tiny element.
 But impressionistic works that explore shadows and blur shapes might come across better with diffused illumination that creates a wash or generalized glow.
 As always, it’s best to experiment and see what works, keeping in mind the message that the art is seeking to convey.

 Ideally the ambient lighting in your display space should be at least a bit lower than the light on the works, so brighter rooms will require brighter illumination of the displays.
 It’s best to remove any sources of harsh or glaring light; if there are windows to the outdoors, shades or blinds can give you a more controlled light environment.

 If your space has on-ceiling track lighting, fixtures can be moved and pivoted at will, and you can adjust light coverage, intensity and color temperature with different types of bulb (see below).
 Recessed in-ceiling can-type fixtures offer a cleaner look and some flexibility with aiming and bulb choice, but you’ll have to plan your hanging locations around the can positions.

 Individual picture lights, as shown in Fig. 1, can be an effective and flexible approach.
 Traditionally the need for AC power required either visible cords or in-wall wiring, but the advent of LED bulbs has made battery-powered picture lights a feasible and wire-free option, especially in smaller spaces that do not have to operate for many hours.